didecentral/rwot-dir/_pages/rwot3-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

+---
-# Identity as Linked Data on Immutable Ledgers
+title: "Identity as Linked Data on Immutable Ledgers"
+permalink: rwot3-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers/
+---

 By